Babson-Alling House: Statement of significance

-Little altered, this sophisticated Georgian building represents a carefully considered architectural evolution through the Colonial Revival period in the early 20th century.
-A 20th century descendant's account of the homestead speculates that the original house probably had no ells and states that, upon his marriage, Gustavus Babson, Sr. added doorways between the front and back of the east end of the house on both floors, and partitioned the large back kitchen.
+Little altered, this sophisticated Georgian building represents a carefully considered architectural evolution through the Colonial Revival period in the early twentieth century.
+A twentieth-century descendant's account of the homestead speculates that the original house probably had no ells and states that, upon his marriage, Gustavus Babson Sr. added doorways between the front and back of the east end of the house on both floors, and partitioned the large back kitchen.
 The fireplace in the north kitchen became a parlor, and its large fireplace was reduced in size (Robert Babson Alling: 74).

 Of the outbuildings associated with the property, a large barn that was located close to the house was destroyed by fire in 1908.
 It was occupied by 10 cows, two horses, and a flock of hens (Robert Babson Alling: 78).

 The setting for the Babson-Alling House has changed since its days as the town center, with a rotary for state highway Route 128 (built in the 1950s) now loosely substituting for the original town green.
 The acreage associated with the house has been reduced, but adjacent open fields continue to give an impression reminiscent of its original, semi-rural setting.